-Both drinks are fruit based, a bellini uses peach puree and mimosas use orange juice.
-In a rossini, we’re using strawberry puree.
+Both drinks are fruit-based with a bellini using peach puree and mimosas using orange juice.
+In a Rossini, we're using strawberry puree.

 All are made with champagne or sparkling wine (prosecco is the popular wine of choice), and it's best to drink them cold from a champagne flute.

-This drink recipe is exactly what I need at brunch: simple and easy.
-Even if you don’t have time or energy to make a simple syrup, you can just throw strawberries, sugar and lemon juice in a blender, strain it, add your wine and stir gently.
+This drink recipe is exactly what I need at brunch: simple, easy, perfectly boozy and sweet.
+Even if you don't have time or energy to make a simple syrup, you can just throw strawberries, sugar and lemon juice in a blender, strain it, add your wine and stir gently.

 Like I said, easy and simple.
 And SO gorgeous.
-This would be a fantastic drink for a Valentine’s day dinner or a spring or summer brunch.
-It’s just sweet and pink and pretty.
-Who doesn’t love that?
+This would be a fantastic drink for Valentine's Day dinner or a spring or summer brunch.
+It's just sweet and pink and pretty.
+Who doesn't love that?

 - 1 lb fresh strawberries or frozen strawberries

-- 1 (750mL) bottle sweet sparkling wine or champagne, chilled
+- 1 (750mL) bottle sparkling white wine or champagne, chilled

 - In a high powdered blender, puree the strawberries, simple syrup or sugar, and lemon juice in a blender until very smooth.

-- Pour the strawberry mixture through a fine strainer set over a wide mouth container to remove seeds and excess pulp, if desired.
+- Pour the strawberry mixture through a fine-mesh sieve set over a wide mouth container to remove seeds and excess pulp, if desired.

 - Spoon the puree into glass flutes to fill by a third of the way up the flute.
-Slowly pour the wine over the strawberry puree and stir gently.
-Garnish glass with a slice of strawberry.
-Serve.
+Slowly pour the sparkling wine or champagne over the strawberry puree and stir gently.
+Garnish glass with a strawberry.
+Serve immediately.